ric2b/Vivaldi-browser/chromium/mojo/public/cpp/bindings/README.md

 interface which itself already has a primary interface.

-If you want to test an associated interface endpoint without first associating it, you can use `AssociatedRemote::BindNewEndpointAndPassDedicatedReceiverForTesting`.
+If you want to test an associated interface endpoint without first associating it, you can use `AssociatedRemote::BindNewEndpointAndPassDedicatedReceiver`.
 This will create working associated interface endpoints which are not actually associated with anything else.